-For children with a current Statement of Special Educational Need, the local authority aim to move all with Statements on to Education, Health and Care Plans by 2018.
-Children for whom a request for assessment is made for an EHC Plan will be assessed using the SEND Code of Practice: 0 to 25 (DfE - July 2014) and if appropriate, issued with an EHC Plan.
-During this interim period, both documents will be respected and managed using the new SEND Code of Practice.
+Children for whom a request for assessment is made for an Education Health Care Plan will be assessed using the SEND Code of Practice: 0 to 25 (DfE - July 2014) and if appropriate, issued with an EHC Plan.
+During this interim period, both documents will be respected and managed using the SEND Code of Practice.